sonatype/nexus-iq-server-ha/README.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->
-# Nexus IQ Server High Availability Helm Chart
+# Sonatype IQ Server High Availability Helm Chart

 ## Location